 Farting is simply an indication that your baby is gassy.
 This can happen often when your baby is first born, between the ages of two weeks and four months.
 During this time, as babies are developing, many can become extra gassy, cranky, and fussy.

 During this time, it’s best to observe your baby’s behavior to make sure he or she is not uncomfortable because of the gas.
 Look for cries of discomfort or your baby scrunching up his or her face while passing gas.
-If this gassiness is causing pain or cramping in your baby, speak with your child’s doctor to determine if there is a more serious underlying health issue.
+If this gassiness is causing pain or cramping in your baby, speak with your child’s doctor to discuss ways to help relieve gas in your baby and to determine if there is a more serious underlying health issue.

 If you notice that your baby is experiencing gas pretty often, there are many things you can do to help him or her pass the necessary gas and find a little bit of comfort.
 Try these techniques to relieve your baby’s gas the next time they have a little farting spell: